UFO Transported On Flatbed Truck To Wright-Patterson Air Force Base? [Video]

 The witness wanted to know whether NUFORC had received reports of the semi truck and police escort from other sources.
 He also wondered whether the mysterious saucer-shaped object could have been a man-made craft.

-Peter Davenport, NUFORC director, responded, saying it was not the first time that the organization had received a report about a flying saucer UFO being transport on a flatbed truck on an interstate road.
+Peter Davenport, NUFORC director, responded, saying it was not the first time that the organization had received a report about a flying saucer UFO being transported on a flatbed truck on an interstate road.

 Eye Witness: UFO Escorted by Police / Transported Near Area 51, Nevada?
 (Video) https://t.co/nLYvyGFP3W